theMathR/themathr.github.io/mzits/transcript.md

 > Look around

 Creeped out by the man, you look around the place and notice it filled with flasks containing fluids inside of them.
 Some of them fell to the floor and mix together.
 That's what the mysterious ooze going downstairs is.
-> Inspect flasks

-Checking out the flasks, you tried to pick up some of them that fell to the ground, one of the was stuck to the ground, another was floating just a bit above the ground, and another perpetually spinning.
-There were names on them but it appeared to be in runes.
-You heard pounding coming up stairs.
-> Get your weapon ready

-Feeling very paranoid, you took out your Bone Axe in case any enemies show up.
-The door opens.
-> Attack!!!!!

-You attack whatever is coming through the door.
-You immediately hit Anrial.
-"OW WHY"
-> Frantically apologize

-"GOD OW"
-You frantically apologize for attacking her.
-Luckily, your weapon isn't that strong due to it being crafted out of bones so damage was minimal.
-Anrial HP: 15/15 - 3
-"Yeah yeah, I understand but my God that really hurt.
-You are almost as crazy as... what is going on up here?"
-She looks at the dead body
-> Say sorry again and say you don't know what's going on with the dead body

-"I accept your apology but please next time be careful.
-I might need a bandage for this."
-You told her about what you know about the body but not really sure what to make of it.
-She grew closer to the body.
-She looks disgusted yet fascinated by it.
-You saw its arm twitch.
-> NUDGE Anrial away (don't push)

-You quickly got up to Anrial to move her out of the way.
-You still feel bad about hurting her so you are being careful.
-You grabbed her to move her but she doesn't move any further, you hear her panic.
-"THE THING HAS ME!
-IT- GET IT OFF!"
-> Pull harder

-You kept yanking Anrial to get a clear shot of the arm and tried grabbing your axe with your other hand which is a paw but as you tried to grab it, you remembered...
-You lost the paw when it fell right off during the time you were looking for a way out of the city.
-You watched in horror as the body grabs Anrial and pulls her towards it.
-It has both arms around her.
-> Chop at the arm from the shoulder area

-You tried chopping the shoulder with your one hand but every time you tried, the body moves Anrial to the side you are on.
-The eyes stare straight through you.
-> Use our hand to rip off its arm

-You holsters your axe and went to grab the arm of the corpse.
-It still carried Anrial around the sides you were on but you grab the forearm anyways.
-You start to yank on it.
-You can hear the sickening stretch of muscles being ripped and old bones cracking.
-The other hand grabs you.
-It is trying to pull you in with Anrial!
-**QUICK-TIME EVENT**
-You pull away from the arm.
-You completely ripped it off while the other arm stops trying to pull you.
-It still has Anrial but she manages to wiggle her way out.
-You can hear the corpse groaning while you both move away.
-Anrial hugs you tightly.
-> Kill(?) the corpse

-You took out your axe and got ready to chop its head off.
-You spun the Bone Axe around, ready to slice but before you could.
-You corpse made a stopping hand gesture then pointed at something.
-> Tell Anrial to look while you keep check on the corpse

-You heard the body groan while you put the axe up to the corpse's neck.
-You told Anrial to look at where it is pointing.
-She shakes as she moves over.
-You cannot tell where it is pointing but you hope Anrial is getting it.
-She came back and showed off an closed light blue glowing bottle.
-The groaning body still spewing liquid makes cracking and gurgling noises as its arm you didn't cut off points it to its mouth.
-Your rotting arm falls off completely.
-> Call Isik and ask if we should drink it

 \[...]\

 You clapped as hard as you can.
 Isik groggily gets up.
 The twin's head knock into each other
 Martin stands up straight.
 Anrial quickly closes her journal